HireTea

 Category Hubs Common filters Question patterns Honest answer angles

-Retail 13 availability, reliability, customer service, and department fit Can you work weekends?, What's your availability?, and Tell me about helping a customer. nearby store, steady hours, accuracy, and bilingual help
+Retail 24 availability, reliability, customer service, and teamwork Can you work weekends?, What's your availability?, and Tell me about helping a customer. nearby store, close-to-home work, customer service, and product education

 Warehouse 3 attendance, safety, pace, and physical stamina Can you lift repeatedly?, Can you meet the physical requirements?, and Tell me about attendance. physical work comfort, benefits, comfort with physical tasks, and early shift availability